 The Taxi stand at Termini station is in front of the main entrance to the station in Piazza dei Cinquecento as you exit.
 Directly behind the taxi stand is the bus station.
 As you move toward the station exit, and even as you near the taxi stand you will be approached by doubious characters asking in English if you need a taxi.
 You do not need one of theirs.

 Lots of tourists report being ripped off by cabs they find near Termini.
-Below is a widget that can help you find the expected fare from an official taxi in Rome, provided you know your address and the address of your destination in Rome.
+The Rome Taxi Fares Calculator can help you find the expected fare from an official taxi in Rome, provided you know your address and the address of your destination in Rome.

 Taxis to and from Rome's two airports have fixed fares by regulation.
 Rome taxi fares to or from Ciampino Airport should be around €30, including luggage.
 From Fiumicino Airport about €50.
 Check in the site above to get current prices.